Soren Thompson

-Soren Hunter Miles Sussman Thompson (born May 5, 1981) is an American épée fencer, team world champion, and two-time Olympian.
-He represented the United States in the 2004 Olympics in Athens, where he reached the quarterfinals and came in 7th, the best US result in the event since 1956 and at the time the second-best US result of all-time.
+Soren Hunter Miles S Thompson (born May 5, 1981) is an American épée fencer, team world champion, and two-time Olympian.
+He represented the United States in the 2004 Olympics in Athens, Greece, where he reached the quarterfinals and came in 7th, the best US result in the event since 1956 and at the time the second-best US result of all time.
 He also represented the US in the 2012 Olympics in London.
 Thompson won a gold medal and world championship in the team épée event at the 2012 World Fencing Championships.
 He was inducted into the USA Fencing Hall of Fame in 2018, and the Southern California Jewish Sports Hall of Fame in 2020.

 Early and personal life

 Thompson was born in San Diego, California, and attended Torrey Pines High School, graduating in 1999.
 He then attended Princeton University, majoring in Art and Architecture.
 While attending Princeton, Thompson took a year off from school to focus on his training prior to the 2004 Athens Olympics.
 Thompson graduated with an A.B. in art and archaeology from Princeton University in 2005 after completing an 87-page-long senior thesis, titled "The San Diego School of Organic Architecture", under the supervision of Esther da Costa Meyer.

 From 2008 until April 2011 he worked for Hycrete, a clean-tech company in Northern New Jersey.
 Since 2015, Thompson has served as Vice President of Business Development of Daxor Corporation, a blood volume diagnostic company in New York City.
+He received an M.B.A. from Columbia Business School in 2016.

 He was a resident of San Diego, and now resides in New York City.